 Jackson LundyConservation Project Manager

-As a Conservation Project Manager, Jackson Lundy works closely with landowners and partners to conserve important landscapes in Tennessee.
+Jackson Lundy works closely with landowners and partners to conserve important landscapes in Tennessee.
 Through his work, Jackson cultivates, engages and maintains relationships with private landowners to permanently conserve land.

 Originally from Kingston Springs, Tennessee, Jackson grew up in Middle Tennessee and has developed an appreciation for the natural beauty of the area.
 Jackson earned his bachelor’s, in environmental science, from Sewanee: The University of the South.
 Jackson then spent two years working for TDOT where he facilitated land acquisitions for infrastructure projects in the Middle Tennessee area.